Reading Time: 5 minutes

 American journalist Frank Mott listed the following characteristics of :

 - Faked expertise: misleading headlines pseudo-science and false learnings

 All of Mott’s points sound like a thoroughly modern media playbook.
 Yellow journalism pioneers Hearst & Pulitzer were only stopped by public vilification and shame.
-Pullitzer Price, like the Nobel Prize was a penitent act at the end of a successful media career.
+The Pullitzer Price, like the Nobel Prize was a penitent act at the end of a successful commercial career in media.
 Hearst & Pullitzer were owner-proprietors, it is a lot harder (though not impossible) to shame a public company today.
 The bigger issue is that a century of mass-media practice has lowered the bar in standards for ‘new media’ companies.
 A brutal legislative machine that would replace compliance through guilt with compliance through fear is a possible solution.
 However the legislative executive by its nature tends to favour the wealthy.